ArttuYlikotila/push-the-button-game/README.md

 The game is intended to be played with multiple players at the same time.
 Each player playing the game is increasing the same server side counter that will determine if a reward is given.
-Because of potentially multiple players playing the at the same time, it might seem random when the game is giving a reward from a single players point of view.
+Because of potentially multiple players playing the game at the same time, it might seem random when the game is giving a reward from a single players point of view.
 In essence this is a game of luck.